Link Search Menu Expand Document

 > Install-Package RepoDb.PostgreSql

-If you are to work with bulk operations (BinaryBulkDelete, BinaryBulkInsert, BinaryBulkMerge and BinaryBulkUpdate), then install the RepoDb.PostgreSql.BulkOperations package.
+To use bulk operations (BinaryBulkDelete, BinaryBulkInsert, BinaryBulkMerge and BinaryBulkUpdate), install the RepoDb.PostgreSql.BulkOperations package.

 > Install-Package RepoDb.PostgreSql.BulkOperations

-Once installed, call the globalized setup method to initialize all the dependencies for PostgreSql.
+After installation, call the globalized setup method to initialize all dependencies for PostgreSql.

 GlobalConfiguration